 Chronic concentrations of 9.3 µg/L.

 Discharges of runoff from MS4s to San Diego Creek at Campus Drive must not exceed the concentrations shown in Table 7.1 below under the indicated flow conditions.
+Actual ambient hardness must be determined for each monitoring sample regardless of which flow condition exists.

 Table 7.1: Summary of Hardness-based WQBELs for Dissolved Cadmium in San Diego Creek